spacebeers/atomic-horse-astro/src/content/service/support-packages.md

 ---
 layout: "../../layouts/ServiceLayout.astro"
 title: 'Support packages'
-description: 'This is the first post of my new Astro blog.'
+description: <p>We've all been there, your website is broken, you haven't touched anything but suddenly it's gone.
+It's scary and unsettling and in the very futuristic sounding 2024 you shouldn't have to put up with that. </p><p>Taking our company core value of "being useful" we want to take the worry out of your website for you with custom support packages tailored to fit your needs.</p>
 image: '/src/assets/services/support.svg'
-alt: 'The Astro logo on a dark background with a pink glow.'
+alt: 'The support icon on a branded gradient background'
 tags: ["digital"]
 ---
 # My First Blog Post